 |Indicative Intake Target||

 |Normal Duration of Programme||4 years|

 |Tuition Fee||Click here for more information|

-JUPAS applicants will be considered for admission to first-year studies at the Department of Applied Social Sciences.
+JUPAS applicants will be considered for admission to first-year studies at the Department of Social and Behavioural Sciences.
 Students will enter a major (current major options: Criminology and Sociology; Psychology; Social Work) after one year of study.
 The top 40% of students# will have a free choice of majors offered by the Department.
 The other 60% of students will be allocated a major within the Department, subject to the availability of places and the selection criteria set by individual majors.

 # based on CGPA with no failed grades and completion of at least 30 credit units including College/Department required courses

 To be considered for admission, you must satisfy the minimum entrance requirements.